idaholab/moose/modules/subchannel/doc/content/v&v/thors.md

 | Power profile (---) | Uniform |
 | Pin power (kW/m) | $33$ |

- Run 101 was chosen to validate Pronghorn-SC performance.
-The THORS experiment measured the temperatures at the exits of selected subchannels.
-Due to the approximation of the circular experimental test section with a hexagonal Pronghorn-SC model, there is a subchannel index correspondence between the two geometries as follows: 43(37), 42(36), 17(20), 16(10), 3(4), 6(1), 8(14) and 28(28).
-Where the number outside the parentheses refers to the Pronghorn-SC model and the number inside the parentheses refers to the experimental.
+ Run~$101$ was chosen to validate Pronghorn-SC performance.
+The THORS experiment measured the temperatures at the exit of selected subchannels.
+There is a subchannel index correspondence between the experiment and the model, as follows: 43(37), 42(36), 17(20), 16(10), 3(4), 6(1), 8(14) and 28(28).
+Where the number outside the parentheses refers to the Pronghorn-SC model and the number inside the parentheses refers to the experimental convention.
+Pronghorn-SC has no capablility to model triangular assemblies within circular ducts.
+The experimental circular duct is approximated with a hexagonal duct.

-## Results
+## Results for central blockage

-Figure [fig:thors_val] presents the exit temperature distribution, expressed as $T-T_{in}$ for the experimental case of 33 kW/m per pin and 100% flow at 54 gpm (Run~101), along with the Pronghorn-SC prediction.
-Predicted subchannel average temperatures agreed relatively well with measured experimental values for Run 101 with a six-channel center blockage with a bigger error in Subchannel 17(20).
-Nevertheless, Pronghorn-SC consistently over-predicted the exit temperature for all subchannels, which can be attributed to Pronghorn-SC's smaller cross-sectional area.
+Figure [fig:thors_val] presents the exit temperature distribution, expressed as $T-T_{in}$ along with the Pronghorn-SC calculation.
+For this case power was at $33kW/m$ per pin and $100$% flow at $54 gpm$.
+Predicted subchannel average temperatures agreed relatively well, with a bigger error in Subchannel 17(20).
 It should be noted that Pronghorn-SC calculates surface averages while the experimental results are measured at the subchannel centers.
-As such, it is expected that Pronghorn-SC results will be a bit higher than the experimental values, since the location of the measurements is away from the heated walls in the center of the subchannels.
+As such, it is expected that Pronghorn-SC results will be a bit higher than the experimental values, since the location of the measurements is away from the heated rod walls.
 The discrepancy in Subchannel 17(20) might very well be attributed to the location of the thermocouples and the approximate relationship between the model and actual experiment geometry.
 For the center subchannels where the Pronghorn-SC model geometry is more representative, the agreement is better.
 The poorer agreement in the exterior subchannels may be due to steeper temperature gradients in that region since the Pronghorn-SC code calculates average channel temperatures, whereas the thermocouples might be in a subchannel temperature gradient.

 !media figures/FFM-3A.png
     style=width:60%;margin-bottom:2%;margin:auto;
     id=fig:thors_val
+    caption= Exit temperature profile ($C_T = 1$).

+Thus far, the turbulent modeling parameter $C_T$ has been calibrated only for square lattice, bare fuel pin assemblies.
+As such, in the above example $C_T$ was arbitarily set to be equal to $1$.
+As a reminder $C_T$ is a tuning parameter that affects the amount of momentum mixing.
+Higher $C_T$ means more turbulent momentum mixing and flatter velocity profiles.
+For $C_T = 10$ the code calculation is presented in Figure [fig:thors_val2].
+This calculation presents a better agreement with the experimental results, which suggests that the presence of a blockage induces mixing.

+!media figures/FFM-3A2.png
+    style=width:60%;margin-bottom:2%;margin:auto;
+    id=fig:thors_val2
-    caption= Exit temperature profile.
+    caption= Exit temperature profile ($C_T = 10$).

 A CFD model was developed to use as a reference solution and to further evaluate Pronghorn-SC's performance.
 The CFD model had about 1 million cells and utilized an implicit unsteady transient solver.
 Segregated fluid and energy solvers, $k-\omega$ turbulence modeling and the default polyhedral STAR-CCM+ mesher were used. [fig:CFD-vector],[fig:CFD-velocity] and [fig:CFD-temperature] present the CFD simulation results on a 2D plane around the blockage location.